date-aaron/date-aaron.github.io/index.md

 - Improving the world in practical and efficient ways

 ### Curiosity
-If I had to choose a word to describe myself, it would be curiousity.
+If I had to choose a word to describe myself, it would be curiosity.
 I want to know more; more about the world, more about myself, more about what makes things work the way they do.

 ### What I'm looking for in a partner
 Activities that I find exciting and desirable: